modelop/modelop.github.io/Archived/Product Documentation/Java Model Runner.md

 fastscore model add gbm_pojo_test gbm_pojo_test.java -type:h2o
 ```

-When running H2O models, FastScore will output the original input record appended with an additional "Result" field that represents an array of prediction results.
+When running H2O models, FastScore will output the original input record appended with an additional "Label", "P_0", and "P_1" fields appended that represent the predicted label and the class probabilities, respectively.
 For example, in H2O's GBM airlines sample model, the input and output will be:

 Input JSON record: